gongbaodd/gongbaodd.github.io/_docs/2025/07/15/react-native-wearos.md

 ---
 type: post
 category: fe
-tags:
+tag:
     - react-native
     - wearos
     - expo
 ---

-# React Native WearOS
+# ⌚ React Native on WearOS

-Last year, I was trying to [make Apps on wearables](/plan/2024/03/02/week-9-github-actions-wearos).
-But I didn't continue.
-As I am doing some clean up on my todo list.
-I found this trying to make react native app on WearOS idea.
+Last year, I experimented with [building apps for wearables](/plan/2024/03/02/week-9-github-actions-wearos), but I didn’t continue.
+While cleaning up my todo list, I revisited the idea of making a **React Native app for WearOS**.

-The conclusion still, it is better to write native apps for WearOS.
+**Conclusion:** it’s still better to write **native apps** for WearOS.

-The best experience for React Native is Expo.
-However, there is no native support for WearOS.
-The Expo Go App is not installable on WearOS.
-There is an implementation for React Native, [React Native Wear Connectivity](https://github.com/fabOnReact/react-native-wear-connectivity.git).
-You have to run react native locally, that means so many configurations and so many terminal windows to open.
-The coding experience is not better than native development.

-When using React Native project, it is still an option to install expo SDKs.
-Just run `install-expo-modules@latest`, after that, remember to add NODE_ENV to make the project running.
+The best React Native experience comes through **Expo**, but unfortunately, there’s **no native WearOS support**.
+The Expo Go app can’t even be installed on WearOS.

+There’s a library called [React Native Wear Connectivity](https://github.com/fabOnReact/react-native-wear-connectivity.git) — it works, but you need to run React Native locally.
+That means juggling **lots of configurations** and multiple terminal windows.
+Honestly, the experience is not better than native development 😅.

+If you still want to use Expo in a React Native project:
+1. Run `install-expo-modules@latest`
+2. Remember to set `NODE_ENV` to make the project run

-Actually, I am afraid of linking Android dependencies.
-I prefer to use `expo prebuild` to reuse the native code.
+Personally, I prefer using `expo prebuild` to **reuse native code**, so I can avoid the headache of linking Android dependencies.